 stronger every day.

-Chris has lived in Vermont since the late nineties and was pianist and arranger for the late Stax Records vocalist Sandra Wright.
+Chris has lived in Vermont since the late nineties and, besides his own projects, was pianist and arranger for the late Stax Records vocalist Sandra Wright.
 He has played Canada’s Guelph and Toronto’s Jazz Festivals, the White Plains and Northwest Jazz fests in New York, Cleveland’s Ingenuity Festival as well as the city’s Tri-state Jazz Festival and both the Hartford International Jazz Festival and the Hartford Public Library’s Jazz Piano Series in Connecticut.
 He has performed at the Greenwich Village haunt 5C Cafe, New York’s Museum of Natural History, Brooklyn’s Roulette and the Big Apple’s 52nd Street jazz club, Miles Cafe.

 Chris lectures both at Elms College in western Massachusetts and recently served as Artist-in-Residence in the Studio for Interrelated Media at MassArt in Boston.
 The Matisse Project was performed in Bloomington at the Indiana University Museum of Art for their Matisse retrospective with guest bassist Jeremy Allen, faculty at IU’s Jacob School of Music.
-He has since performed project with violinist Stanley Chepaitis from Indiana University of Pennsylvania as well as with bassist Takefumi Tomita and violinist Gwen Laster, a fellow Detroiter.
-He and trumpeter Glen Whitehead from the University of Colorado performed their collaborative improv work carving into time in New York as part of the cross-cultural conference sponsored by the International Society of Improvised Music in New York.
+He has since performed project with violinist Stanley Chepaitis, Gwen Laster, and Snarky Puppy’s Zach Brock, and with bassist Takefumi Tomita and trumpeter Glen Whitehead whose collaborative improv work carving into time was part of the cross-cultural conference sponsored by the International Society of Improvised Music in New York.
 The Matisse Jazz Project has been performed widely and include the Amistad Chapel in Cleveland, the Snite Museum in South Bend, Saint Francis University in Loretto, Pa., The Gracie Theatre in Bangor, Me., Eckerd College’s Miller Auditorium in St. Petersburg, Fl., Sacred Heart University in Fairfield, Ct., and Webster University in St. Louis, Mo.
 This spring Chris travels to perform the inter-disciplinary work at Mobius Gallery at Cascadia College in Washington.